precision-sustainable-ag/SemiF-SyntheticPipeline/README.md

 - `projects/<project>/<name>/analysis/report<date>.pdf`

 #### **2.2 Analyze Preprocessed Cutouts** (`analyze_preprocessed_cutouts.py`)
-Generates a report on the preprocessing done to the cutouts.
+Generates a report on ranges of preprocessing that can be done to the cutouts .

 #### Output:
 - `projects/<project>/<name>/analysis/report<date>.pdf`